MattHodge/Graphite-PowerShell-Functions/README.md

 CarbonServer | The server name where Carbon is running.
 The Carbon daemon is usually running on the Graphite server.
 CarbonServerPort | The port number for Carbon.
 Its default port number is 2003.
 MetricPath | The path of the metric you want to be sent to the server.
 If you are using HostedGraphite, put your API key before the rest of the metric path, for example `YOUR-API-KEY.datacenter1.servers`.
+NodeHostName | This allows you to override the hostname of the server before sending the metrics on to Graphite.
+Default is use `$env:COMPUTERNAME`, which will use the local computer name.
 MetricSendIntervalSeconds | The interval to send metrics to Carbon; I recommend 5 seconds or greater.
 The more metrics you are collecting the longer it takes to send them to the Graphite server.
 You can see how long it takes to send the metrics each time the loop runs by using running the `Start-StatsToGraphite` function and having *VerboseOutput* set to *True*.
 SendUsingUDP | Sends metrics via UDP instead of TCP.